swazzles/atomkv/README.md

     - Consider making all get and put operations asynchronous and multi-part by default
 - Multi-node redundancy: allowing multiple machines to synchronize the database for data redundancy and failover.
 - Multi-node sharding: bringing the on-disk KeySpace to the network level, allowing different parts of the KeySpace to be distributed over multiple networked nodes.
-- KeySpace size adjustment: allowing the KeySpace of an existing database to be adjusted to increase or decrease the number of partitions.